AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

 **Google Users**

-Once Custom SSO has been set up, the [!UICONTROL Users] page will be updated to only show external users that have been added with Google logins.
+Once Custom SSO has been set up, the [!UICONTROL Users] page is updated to only show external users that have been added with Google logins.
 Because all users with access are defined through the SSO configuration, additional external users are listed here.

 ![](assets/9.png)